 Euclid has the features of Raphael's great mentor Donato Bramante who, as architect of St. Peter's (suggested by the vaulted ceilings of this noble edifice), was a master of geometric principles as seen in the design of his buildings.
 Euclid draws on a slate tablet with a compass.

 Socrates is depicted as bald and snub-nosed, reminiscent of classical busts of the philosopher.
-He has the rapt attention of an unknown youth, Xenophon, Aeschines, and Alcibiades.
+He has the rapt attention of an unknown youth, Critias, Hermocrates, and Timaeus.

 Self-Portrait of Raphael

 As perspective is rediscovered and mastered in Renaissance art, Raphael includes himself, along with his teacher, Perugino, on his right, with the experts of sight.